quagliato/noisy-cricket/README.md

 "custom\_urls.php" file.
 The key of the entry is the friendly-url and the value is the file that it should request.

+### DB
+Every column of the table in the DB should have a property using the same name inside the VO class.
+The VO class should have a constant with the tablename, a array "type" which has the datatype for every property of the VO ($type['property\_name'] = 'type'; use 'int', 'str' or 'date').
+Some other methods should be implemented.
+Use VO Usuario as example.

+### DataBinding
+For databinding, set attribute "name" of the inputs using the pattern "VOName-property".
+The JS function bindData() will bind all form's inputs (which it should get as a parameter) and return it as an array.
+On server-side, use the method bind(str $classname, $\_POST) from the class DataBinding which creates a new VO and binds the values on it.

+### Examples
+Use VO "Usuario" and user subscription as an example.

 ## Notes
 * Created for Apache HTTP Server 2
 * PHP >= 5.3